The Spanish Gardener (novel)

-Plot summary
+Synopsis

 A restrained, precise man, Brande has an elevated sense of his own importance, believing his qualities have been overlooked in a series of postings around Europe which have failed to result in promotion.
 His other abiding resentment is the failure of his marriage to his wife Marion, who left him when his dispassionate and obsessively controlling nature overwhelmed her.

-Brande's paranoid need to be loved and respected are focused on his hobby, a manuscript on Malebranche, a French philosopher, and on his 9-year-old son Nicholas.
+Brande's paranoid need to be admired and respected are focused on his hobby, a manuscript on Malebranche, a French philosopher, and on his 9-year-old son Nicholas.
 Nicholas is a delicate child who has been reduced to a state of invalidism by his father's overprotective and restrictive regime.

-At San Jorge, the Brandes take a villa for which a couple, Garcia and his wife Magdalena have been engaged to act as butler/chauffeur and cook/housekeeper.
+At San Jorge, the Brandes take a villa for which the couple Garcia and Magdalena have been engaged to act as butler/chauffeur and cook/housekeeper.
 Nicholas takes an instinctive dislike to Garcia, fearing his dead fish eyes and his tendency to appear unannounced, but Brande sees the man's obsequious servility as recognition of his own superior qualities.
 At Nicholas's suggestion, a gardener, the 19-year-old José, is hired to tend the neglected garden.
-José's amiable and ingenuous nature, despite his poverty and the responsibility of providing for his family members, soon attract Nicholas's curiosity and the pair strike up a friendship.
-Nicholas helps José in the garden and his health improves.
+José's amiable and ingenuous nature, despite his poverty and the responsibility of providing for his family members, soon attract Nicholas's curiosity and the pair start a friendship.
+Nicholas helps José in the garden, and his health improves.

-Garcia, to ingratiate himself with Brande and plant suspicion on José, informs Brande of Nicholas and José's friendship and, intensely jealous of Nicholas's affection, Brande forbids the boy to speak to the gardener again.
-He has no justifiable cause to dismiss José, so he sets out to punish him and break his spirit by ordering him to build a rockery from boulders.
-Nicholas, however, realises that he only promised not to speak to José, and this does not preclude writing and exchanging secret notes with each other.
+Garcia, to ingratiate himself with Brande and plant suspicion on José, informs Brande of the friendship between Nicholas and José, and intensely jealous of Nicholas's affection, Brande forbids the boy to speak to the gardener again.
+He has no justifiable cause to dismiss José, so he sets out to punish him and break his spirit by ordering him to build a rockery from boulders, but without any helpers or special tools that José said were needed.
+Nicholas, however, realizes that he only promised not to speak to José, and this promise does not preclude writing and exchanging secret notes with each other.

 Brande then receives a letter summoning him to Madrid and informing him that his predecessor at San Jorge, who was promoted to First Consul, has suffered a stroke.
 Elated and assuming that he will be appointed to the vacant post, Brande hurries to Madrid.

 José takes advantage of Brande's absence to take Nicholas by train into the mountains on a fishing trip.
-Their enforced silence is broken and the day is the idyllic highlight of Nicholas's life so far.
-Yet when Nicholas returns it is to find a drunken Garcia wielding a knife and abusing Magdalena.
-He spends a terrified night in his room and, when José learns of it the following day, rather than leave the defenceless boy alone for another night, takes him home with him.
+Their enforced silence is broken, and the day is the idyllic highlight of Nicholas's life so far.
+However, Nicholas returns to find a drunken Garcia wielding a knife and abusing Magdalena.
+He spends a terrified night in his room, and when José learns of it the following day, rather than leave the defenceless boy alone for another night, takes him home with him.